dscho/pagefind-xkcd-demo/content/comics/2019-8-19-conference-question.md

 Beret Guy: Well, less of a question and more of a comment.

-Beret Guy: I guess it's less of a comment and more of an utterance.
+Beret Guy: I guess it's less of a comment and more of an utterance

-Beret Guy: Really it's less an utterance more an air pressure wave.
+Beret Guy: Really it's less an utterance, more an air pressure wave.

 Beret Guy: It's less an air pressure wave and more a friendly hand wave.